 This means if you live in the EU/UK or have contributed to the German pension system for a minimum of 60 months, you do not qualify for a German Pension Refund.
 This is because you are eligible for a German pension, and the agreement enables you to make voluntary contributions, even if you do not directly benefit from them.

-Additionally, the German Pension Refund is made easy through our online tool in the form of a free eligibility check.
-These instruments are designed to evaluate your eligibility for a German Pension Refund seamlessly and estimate the potential refund amount.
-The pension check ensures a transparent and straightforward process for examining your pension insurance records with the German pension fund and initiating a German Pension Refund.
+In addition, German Pension Refund is made easy through our online tool in the form of a free eligibility check.
+These tools are designed to seamlessly assess your eligibility for a German Pension Refund and estimate the potential refund amount.
+The pension check ensures a transparent and straightforward process for checking your pension insurance records with the German Pension Fund and initiating a German Pension Refund.